Generative AI

 AI is nothing new.
 For decades it has been in use in data-driven and analytical workflows, with increasing sophistication.
 But creativity and ideation were considered human skills, far from the capabilities of artificial intelligence.

-GenAI is an emerging frontier of AI, which uses Large Language Models (LLMs) trained on large data sets of content media (text, images, audio, video) to create new text, audio, images and more.
+GenAI uses Large Language Models (LLMs) trained on large data sets of content media (text, images, audio, video) to create new text, audio, images and more.

-During a rapid emergence, Generative AI startups have attracted huge funding from investors, with over $26B in funding in the last five years.
+During a rapid emergence, Generative AI startups have attracted huge funding from investors, with over $48B in funding raised in 2024 alone.
+That’s 20 times the amount raised in 2020, and almost as much as all venture capital raised in Europe in 2024.

 The US is the clear leader in Generative AI VC funding, even when looking beyond OpenAI.